-When you invest in a Tax-Free Savings Account (TFSA) you can save more and reach your goals faster.
-For example, if you were to make a $200 TFSA contribution each month for 20 years, you would have contributed a total of $48,000, while also earning $43,116 in tax-free growth.
-In comparison to a non-registered account where all investment income is taxable, you would save an additional $10,926 by investing in a TFSA.*
+A Tax-Free Savings Account (TFSA) helps you save more and reach your goals faster.
+For example, if you put $200 into a TFSA every month for 20 years, you will have saved $48,000 and earned $43,116 tax-free*.
+Compared to a taxable account, you save an extra $10,926.*

-*Calculations assume that the annual tax payable on the non-registered savings plan is paid from the account value of the policy.
-Combined federal and provincial tax savings based on a $200 monthly contribution for 20 years and a 6% rate of return.
-For non-registered savings, a 20% average tax rate on investment income is assumed based on 40% interest, 30% dividends and 30% capital gains, using a middle-income earning account holder.
+*Assumes annual tax on non-registered savings is paid from the account value.
+Based on a $200 monthly contribution for 20 years and a 6% return.
+Assumes a 20% average tax rate on investment income (40% interest, 30% dividends, 30% capital gains) for a middle-income earner.

 - Home renovations